Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

-Called by the sound of my wailing, the door slammed open and my new apparent mother walked in, rushing to my side and cradling me, making comforting sounds all the while.
+Summoned by the sound of my wailing, the door slammed open and my new apparent mother rushed to my side, lifted me from my bed to cradle me in her arms.
+She quickly began rocking from side to side, making comforting sounds all the while.

-Ok, change of plans.
-Before I aim for the Rinnegan, I better start work on growing up first…and maybe get toilet trained or something because holy shit I think I just soiled myself.
+Okay, change of plans.
+Before I aimed for the Rinnegan, I better start working on growing up first…and maybe get toilet trained or something because holy shit I think I just soiled myself.

 This is going to be a whole lot harder than I thought.

-After an embarrassingly long period of crying I was finally able to settle down with some help from my new mother.
-Being gently rocked in her arms was unexpectedly comforting, and it help settle my raging emotions down rather quickly.
+After an embarrassingly long period of crying, I was finally able to settle down with some help from my new mother.
+Being gently rocked in her arms was an unexpectedly comforting experience, and it helped settle my raging emotions down rather quickly.

 It seems even though my mind, or at the very least my memories, were of that an adult male my body certainly wasn't.
 This was an infant's body, and along with it came all the instincts of one.
 Simple things like moving my finger one at a time was beyond me now.
-Whenever I tried moving my index finger alone, the rest of my fingers will follow after it, causing my hand to clench into a tiny fist.
+Whenever I tried moving my index finger alone, the rest of my fingers would follow after it, clamping down into a tiny clenched fist.

-Seeing that I had finally stopped crying, my new mother leisurely slowed her rocking to a halt as she rose me up closer to her face.
-She said something while wearing a smile, whatever it was I couldn't begin to guess.
-When I tried speaking back, all the came out of my mouth was gibbering nonsense, just baby talk.
+Seeing that I had finally stopped crying, my new mother leisurely slowed her rocking to a halt and raised me closer to her face.
+She said something to me while wearing a smile but whatever it was I couldn't begin to guess.
+When I tried speaking back, all that came out of my mouth was gibbering nonsense, just baby talk.